 Court decision preserves nonprofit nonpartisanship

 Top Takeaway: The Johnson Amendment, the federal law protecting nonprofit nonpartisanship since 1954, is preserved.
-On March 31, 2026, a federal judge in Texas dismissed the case NRB v.
-Bessent.
+On March 31, a federal judge in Texas dismissed the case; on April 22, an appeal of the dismissed case was filed.

 What is the Johnson Amendment?